Montessori Educational Center – 40 years old and still going strong!

 Jen Bray received her Montessori teacher certification from

 Tiffany Bailey-Johnson joined our toddler staff in August of 2017.
-She has more than 11 years of experience working with toddler and preschool children.
-Tiffany will complete her Montessori certification through the North American Montessori Center.
+She has more than 12 years of experience working with toddler and preschool children.
+Tiffany completed her Montessori certification through the North American Montessori Center.